 The blood of freshly-slaughtered pig is available in local wet markets.
 The blood is usually kept in a cooler so, when sold, there are often solid masses.
 That doesn’t mean that the blood isn’t fresh.
 It is natural for blood to coagulate when it cools.
 In Antipolo, where we live, the butcher gives it for free with the purchase of meat.

-- 3 tbsps. of vegetable cooking oil
+- 3 tablespoons vegetable cooking oil

-- 500 g. of pork belly and 500 g. of pork cheeks, cut into one-inch cubes
+- 500 grams pork belly cut into one-inch cubes

 - 2 shallots or one onion, roughly chopped